I saw a great post about the motives of liturgical abuse at the blog Waiting For Godot To Leave (fun title).

 Putting that connection aside now, this post provides food for thought for the next time you hear some priest screwing around with the texts of Mass.
 Sirens and flags should go off in your head.

 Why is he screwing around with the texts?
 Really, why?
 What is his agenda?
-What is is deliberately or systematically changing and why?
+What is he deliberately or systematically changing and why?